-Lebanon protests enter tenth day with no end in sight, army tries to open roads
+Lebanon army tries to open roads as nationwide protests hit tenth day

 Troops and riot police deployed to main roads across Lebanon on Saturday.

-The forces re-opened some roads for a few hours on Saturday morning before people gathered again.
-On the bridge in Beirut, riot police scuffled with protesters who were sitting on the ground to keep it closed.
+On a main bridge in Beirut, riot police scuffled with protesters who were sitting on the ground to keep it closed.

-Protesters have resisted efforts earlier this week to open some roads, including along a main highway.
+Protesters resisted efforts earlier this week to open some roads, including along a main south-north highway.

 Banks will stay closed until life returns to normal and will pay month-end salaries through ATMs, the Association of Banks in Lebanon has said.

-It has held crisis meetings in recent days in search of a way to reopen banks amid growing fears that a rush on them could deplete dwindling foreign currency deposits.
+It has held crisis meetings in recent days amid growing fears that a rush on the banks when they reopen could deplete dwindling foreign currency deposits.

 The protests have continued to grip Lebanon despite the government announcing an emergency reform package this week that failed to defuse anger.
 It has also yet to reassure foreign donors to unlock the billions in badly needed aid they have pledged.